IsusRamzy/PyOpenInstall/SECURITY.md

 ## Reporting a Vulnerability

-If you found a vulnerability, please make an `issue` or a `pull request`.
+If you found a vulnerability, please report it in the `Security` tab.